gaers-svg/ishowspeed-desktop-pet/README.md

 # hi
-this is a stupid thing i made for fun it's not out yet
+this is a stupid thing i made for fun
+(it's not out yet btw)